London River Bank

 Introduction

-The Biodiversity Net Gain (BNG) policy, outlined in the Environment Act 2021, will become mandatory in early 2024.
-This policy mandates that most planning permissions, excluding small sites, must achieve a minimum 10% biodiversity net gain.
-Small sites will follow suit in April 2024 and Nationally Significant Infrastructure Projects in 2025.
+The Biodiversity Net Gain (BNG) policy, outlined in the Environment Act 2021, became mandatory on the 12th February 2024.
+This policy mandates that most planning permissions must achieve a minimum 10% biodiversity net gain.
+Small sites followed suit in April 2024 and Nationally Significant Infrastructure Projects will in 2025.

 What is London River Bank?

-London River Bank, convened by Thames21, is creating a one stop shop for watercourse BNG unit across London.
-Our social enterprise delivery model ensures all profits are re- invested in positive environmental projects to benefit local communities.
+London River Bank, convened by Thames21, is creating a one stop shop for watercourse biodiversity units across London.
+Our social enterprise delivery model, using a Community Interest Company, ensures all profits are re-invested in positive environmental projects to benefit local communities.
 This first of its kind approach is working collaboratively with landowners and local authorities to develop, deliver and sell the units ready for this developing market.
-Through working closely with the landowners, local community and with Thames21 expertise we can deliver significant river BNG uplift which is highly valued by all and safeguarded for 30 plus years.
+With Thames21 expertise, we can deliver significant biodiversity uplift which is highly valued by all and through appropriate contracting arrangements safeguarded for 30 plus years.

 Why?

-London’s rivers are highly damaged through historical engineering and development, however numerous opportunities to restore rivers in London exist and these can deliver significant BNG river unit uplift.
+London’s rivers are highly damaged through historical engineering and development, however numerous opportunities to restore rivers in London exist and these can deliver significant biodiversity uplift.

-These projects also offer significant benefits through improving access, amenity and well being benefits, as well as increase the resilience to the impacts of climate change.
-By working with local community and partners, London River Bank will use BNG to deliver integrated solutions that create happier, healthier rivers, valued by all.
+These projects also offer significant benefits through improving access, amenity and well being, as well as increasing the resilience to the impacts of climate change.
+By working with local communities and partners, London River Bank will use BNG to deliver integrated solutions that create happier, healthier rivers, valued by all.

 How it will work?